Dili Municipality: Toponymy

 Several explanations have been proffered for the origin of the municipality's name.
-It is often explained, including by the municipality's own website, as being derived from the Tetum word ai-dila, which means pawpaw.
-According to Australian linguist, ethnologist and historian Geoffrey Hull, however, that explanation is phonologically and historically implausible, as the language spoken in the area now known as Dili before the Portuguese established their seat of administration there in 1769 was Mambai, not Tetum.
+It is often explained, including by the municipality's own website, as being derived from the Tetun word ai-dila, which means pawpaw.
+According to Australian linguist, ethnologist and historian Geoffrey Hull, however, that explanation is phonologically and historically implausible, as the language spoken in the area now known as Dili before the Portuguese established their seat of administration there in 1769 was Mambai, not Tetun.
 Hull describes such explanations as "folk etymology".

-In Hull's view, the word Dili appears to be cognate with the Bunak word zili, a reference to the escarpment behind the city; he comments that a Papuan language, of which Bunak is an example, was spoken in the area before the spread of the Austronesian-based Mambai and Tetum languages.
+In Hull's view, the word Dili appears to be cognate with the Bunak word zili, a reference to the escarpment behind the city; he comments that a Papuan language, of which Bunak is an example, was spoken in the area before the spread of the Austronesian-based Mambai and Tetun languages.

-Another "folk etymology" explanation suggested by the municipality is that its name is derived from the Portuguese word Dali, which, in turn, is an approximation of the Tetum expression tali akar.
+Another "folk etymology" explanation suggested by the municipality is that its name is derived from the Portuguese word Dali, which, in turn, is an approximation of the Tetun expression tali akar.
 According to the municipality, there were lots of hemp trees in what is now the suco of Caicoli at the centre of the then Reino Motaain, which covered present day Dili.
 Every year, the local community held a traditional dance ceremony and also offered sacrifices for the hemp tree.
 The local people believed that the Portuguese word Dali meant 'sacred eye', and so they adopted it as the area's name.